If you want to know how to tour Andalucia’s capital city during a trip on a budget, check out these free things to see in Seville.

 20. San Jorge Castle

 In the same neighbourhood, you can also find the Castillo de San Jorge, which served as see and prison of the frightful Spanish Inquisition in the Middle Ages.
-The museum that displays the religious repression’s methods can be visited for free from Monday to Friday, from 10 am to 2 pm.
-Saturday, Sunday and Festive, from 10 am to 2.30 pm and from 4 pm to 6 pm.
+The museum that displays the religious repression’s methods can be visited for free from Monday to Saturday, from 9 am to 1.30 pm and from 3.30 pm to 8 pm.
+Sunday and Festive, from 10 am to 2 pm.

 21. Centro Cerámica Triana